photo-cli/photo-cli/README.md

 #### What Happened? / How It Is Processed?

-There are lots of [transformation options](#usages) and [customization settings](#listing-all-settings), this is just a one of them.
+There are lots of [transformation options](#usages) and [customization settings](#listing-all-settings); this is just one of them.
 This transformation is done by running only the following single command;

 Command with explicit argument names & values
 ```